What are the policies and recommendations for using CAEN computer labs?

 - Talk quietly and respect requests from others to lower volume while they work.

 - Log out of the computer when you are finished, and verify you are logged out completely before leaving your work area.

-- Report to the CAEN Hotline any damage or mishandling of equipment, or interference with the proper operation of the lab.
+- Report to the CAEN Help Desk any damage or mishandling of equipment, or interference with the proper operation of the lab.